Table of Contents

 This blog is a part of our series on native Microsoft (Office) 365 SharePoint Online Backup and Restore options – in Part 1, we detailed how to create a SharePoint (Online) Retention Policy.
-Here we walkthrough four ways to archive SharePoint Online Data:
+Here we walk through four native SharePoint Online archiving solutions:

 Talk with our Backup Expert: